shdwfruit/shdwfruit/README.md

 #### [convkit](https://github.com/shdwfruit/convkit) &nbsp;·&nbsp; Rust &nbsp;·&nbsp; ★4

 One command for everyday file conversion.
-Maps a source and target format onto an expert-tuned invocation of the right backend — ffmpeg, ImageMagick, LibreOffice, pandoc, or Typst — across **115 conversion pairs and 27 formats**.
+Maps a source and target format onto an expert-tuned invocation of the right backend (ffmpeg, ImageMagick, LibreOffice, pandoc, or Typst) across **115 conversion pairs and 27 formats**.

-When the source codecs already fit the target container it remuxes instead of re-encoding: lossless, and measured **3.3×–71.7× faster**.
-Files never leave your machine.
+When the source codecs already fit the target container it remuxes instead of re-encoding: lossless, and measured **3.3×–71.7× faster** plus everything is local.

 `Rust` · `ffmpeg` · `Homebrew tap`